ASyed2106/Python-Basics/unit1.md

 	- ** lists are indexable and sliceable **
 	- **lists are MUTABLE **
 #### List methods
-	- .append(item)
-		- will add the argument: item to the end of the list.
+	- _**.append(item)**_ will add the argument: item to the end of the list.
 Append only adds one item at a time
-	- .extend(another_list) allows us to combine two lists together into one list … the argument of .extend() has to be a list
+	- **.extend(another_list)**__ allows us to combine two lists together into one list … the argument of .extend() has to be a list
+	- .**_insert(location, item)_** allows us to add an item at a specific location in a list  🐸
+		- If the location is beyond the size, it will add it to the end
+		- location can be negative
+		- If the location already has a value, it will shift everything at the location onwards to the right to add the item
+	- _**.pop(target_index)**_ will remove a value located at the target_index and RETURN THE VALUE
+	-  **.remove(target_value)**__ will remove the first occurance of the target value if it exists in the list.
+		- If the target_value doesn’t exist, it will produce an error
+			- we CANNOT use .remove in a for loop to remove values
+					  eg:
+						array=[a,b,b,a]
+						for i in array:
+							if i == 'a':
+								array.remove(i)
+			- so here, in a for loop, eachg value is only checked over once, if we tell program to remove value at index of [2], after it is done every item position will shiftt up by one ( each index valye is shifted to the left)
+			- so, in the for loop logic it already checked the value at index of 2, it does NOT recogize that since the array items shifted up by one in the list that there is NOW a new item at the index of 2 WHICH the program DID NOT CHECK
+			- regardless, it skips it and moves on to checking the index of 3 value
+					- if we want to remove values from an array, USE WHILE LOOP
+						- set condition: while 'a' in array: ....
+							- therefore each value in the array wil be checked MORE than once WHICH ensures no value is skipped

+**List Additions works the same as the extend() function, but it creates a new list.**
+**(append, extend, insert MUTATES a list … list addition creates new list)**  🐸